Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \subsubsection{False Negatives in Input Prediction}

 The possibility of false negatives in output prediction is narrow, since the outputs were either provided by the tests in the datasets, or we executed the tests to collect actual values during test execution.
 However, false negatives in input prediction are plausible: multiple inputs may result in the same output~\cite{dijkstra1982program,dinges2014targeted}.

-\name automates the detection of such cases for \avatar, \ceval, \crux, and \heval, and updates their reasoning success.
-To automate false negative detection in input prediction, \name runs the standalone methods with the predicted inputs by LLMs and the ground truth input separately, and compares their execution results with assertions.
-For \ceval, an additional step of initializing the class with the predicted and ground truth \texttt{ {self}} arguments before executing methods is required.
-Once confirmed as a false negative, \name updates the $RS$ and $RS_{partial}$ values to one. \textbf{All the reported numbers in the paper reflect the correction of false negatives to true positives.}
+Our pipeline automates the detection of such cases for all problems (simple or real-world), and computes reasoning metrics accordingly: \textbf{all the reported numbers in the paper reflect the correction of false negatives to true positives}.
+To that end, it runs the standalone methods with the inputs predicted by LLMs and the ground truth input separately, and compares their execution results with assertions.
+For \ceval and real-world projects, an additional step of initializing the class with the predicted and ground truth \texttt{ {self}} arguments before executing methods is required.

-Figure~\ref{fig:false-negative-stats} demonstrates the number of false negatives for each LLM.
-False negatives in programs with simpler logic are quite high, especially for reasoning models compared to general models, demonstrating the creativity and flexibility of the LLMs in code reasoning. \textbf{The majority of the false negative cases belong to \crux.
-This is not surprising, as \crux problems are very simple synthetic programs generated by LLMs, hence, they implement simple logic. \avatar and \heval problems may not represent real-world complexity, but are algorithmically complex, resulting in a more strict mapping between input and output space.} The majority of the false negative cases for \ceval also belong to simple methods such as \texttt{ {setter}} methods, which do not implement a notable logic.

-Figure~\ref{fig:false-negative} (a) illustrates a false negative case in \avatar.
-The code factorizes input into prime numbers, computes the number of distinct numbers smaller than each exponent in the factorization, and returns the sum of them.
-The factorization of the ground truth input is $[2^5]$.
-The number of distinct numbers adding up to a number smaller than each exponent in the factorization is $2$ (the output). \omini and \gemini-2.5-Pro predict $6$ as the input, which, although not equal to the ground truth input $32$, results in the same output: the \texttt{ {factorization(6)}} is $[2^1,3^1]$, and the sum of distinct numbers adding up to a number smaller than each exponent equals to $2 (1+1)$.
-Similarly, \gptf predicts $10$ as input, which results in $[2^1,5^1]$ as the return value of $2 (1+1)$ as the final output.
+Figure~\ref{fig:false-negative-stats} demonstrates the number of false negatives for each LLM categorized per source of reasoning problems.
+We also report the ratio of false negatives to the total number of \name-lite problems from that source.
+Compared to the low-reasoning or non-reasoning counterparts, LLMs with higher reasoning effort yield more false negatives, which reflects their creativity and flexibility in code reasoning.
+We observe that \textbf{false negatives are more prevalent in \crux and \heval than in real-world problems}.
+This is likely because \crux and \heval consist of simple programs, making backward execution simulation less challenging for LLMs.